MDShields7/node-2-afternoon/README.md

 ### Summary

-In this step, we are going to create our table and the `.sql` files we'll need to preform operations on our data.
+In this step, we are going to create our table and the `.sql` files we'll need to perform operations on our data.
 The schema for our table will look like:

 * product_id - Serial Primary Key
 * name - varchar(40)